Automated generation of attack trees with optimal shape and labelling: Introduction

 Another unique characteristic of our framework is the use of graph properties as optimisation criteria to shape the generated trees.
 Recognising that the structure of the tree, i.e.\ its nodes and connections, impacts the way it is traversed via a top-down reading, we find it important that attack-tree generation approaches provide an optimality criterion for their shape.
 This gives an objective measure to compare different generation approaches.
 In our method, we seek to produce trees with minimum size.
 Intuitively, the smaller the tree, the fewer nodes the analyst needs to scrutinise to grasp the attack scenario described by the tree.

 We show instances of the attack-tree generation problem that reduce to the set cover problem.
 To minimise the size of attack trees, we formalise the algebraic properties of the attacks used as input to the attack-tree generation problem, and derive an algebraic factorisation procedure to guide the minimisation of the tree size.
 This shows an interesting connection between the problem of minimising attack trees and the problem of minimising algebraic expressions; the latter is often done via algebraic factorisation.
-The resulting attack-tree generation algorithm (described in detail in Section \ref{sec-factorisation}) is, to the best of our knowledge, the first approach capable of synthesising attacks with actions executed in parallel and sequentially.

 For completeness, we introduce in Section \ref{sec-system} a system model and its corresponding interface with the attack-tree generation problem.
 Notably, we show how to obtain attack-tree labels out of the system model and how those labels relate to attacks.